The rules are simple: Outsmart and kill all the others to become a god.

 Should a diary owner do something differently or influence events so that the results turn out differently from a diary prediction, the diary changes accordingly.
+These changes can also influence other diaries should their owner be involved.
 In short, the futures set by the diaries are not set in stone.

 Most importantly, a diary is its holder's future.
 If it is damaged beyond working order by whatever or whomever, the diary's owner will cease to exist.